Stone-Red-Code/Stone-Red-Code/README.md

 ## Hi there 👋
-I'm just a random guy who likes programming and watching anime.
+I'm just a random weeb who likes programming and watching anime.

 If you want to contact me or ask a question, use [Discord](https://discord.com/users/374173830819872789).\
 I probably won't accept friend requests so just join [TPH](https://discord.gg/programming) or [H-D](https://discord.gg/MRDU8hxbJv) and contact me there.\